-Description: The Office of Sustainability seeks an intern to support the implementation of the University of Maryland Green Office Program.
+Description: The Office of Sustainability seeks an intern to support the implementation of the University of Maryland Green Office Program during the summer of 2019.
 The Green Office program rewards and recognizes offices for taking steps to become more sustainable.
 It engages staff, faculty and students in a voluntary, self-guided program that promotes green practices in an office environment.
 The Green Office Intern will support Green Offices in their implementation of the program.
 Interns will conduct the Green Office audits, track audit data, provide consultation services to GO Reps and support the implementation of the program.
 The Green Office Intern will also participate in Green Office Representative (GO Rep) training, support Green Office special events and assist with the development of new tools and strategies for implementation.
 Interns will work under the supervision of the Green Office Sustainability Associate.

 The Green Office internship position requires 10 hours per week for a total of 120 hours during the semester.

 Qualifications: The Green Office Intern must have strong communication skills, experience in leadership or teaching, and a strong interest in sustainability initiatives.
 The intern should feel comfortable with public speaking and one-on-one communication with faculty and staff.

 Prerequisites: Interns must be a current University of Maryland graduate or undergraduate student with at least sophomore standing.
 A minimum 2.5 cumulative GPA is recommended.
 Interns are expected to have a strong interest in sustainability, a professional work ethic, and a desire to make the campus more sustainable.
 In addition, interns must be disciplined and self-motivated as they may work independently and set their own goals.
 Students in all majors are encouraged to apply.